 Meets in the Crescent Key subdivision on Wednesdays evenings from 6:00pm – 8:00pm.
 Contact group host, Adam Roberts for more information.
 (Childcare is provided)

 Meets at the Church Building on Thursday mornings from 10:30am – 12:00pm.
 Contact the group facilitator, Ben Boles for more information.
 (No childcare provided)

-Elevate: 7th – 12th grade students meet 2nd & 4th Sunday’s of the month from 5:30pm – 7:00pm at the Rinberger house.
+Elevate: 6th – 12th grade students meets Sunday nights from 6:00pm – 7:00pm in the modular.
 This group is targeted at helping teenagers create lasting relationships, grow as disciples who make disciples, and live on mission right where God has places them.
-Contact Ashley Rinberger for more information.
+Contact Jordan VandenHeuvel for more information.